![]() |

-Chemistry and the Environment covers a lot of ground, from climate science to water to recycling.
-Learn more with these links, including the Earth's ozone layer, greenhouse gases, forming a stream team, making a mini ocean model, recycling your old phone, and more.
+The theme of chemistry in the environment covers a lot of ground — from climate science, to water, to recycling.
+Learn more about Earth's ozone layer, greenhouse gases, stream teams, how to recycle your old phone, and more.

 Sections